The Plymouth Pilotage Service is the civil pilotage authority for the Port of Plymouth.

 - Sea to Hamoaze Commercial Berths

 - Sea to upper reaches – harbour tour craft only.

 Applicants must complete a number of trips prior to applying for a PEC examination.
-If granted, Applicants must complete a minimum of 12 passages annually to maintain validity of their PEC.
+If granted, Applicants must then complete a minimum of 8 passages annually to maintain validity of their PEC.
 Full details can be found on the attached rules document.